When is the best time to visit?

 Among these famous Liverpudlians (or “Scousers”) are Paul McCartney, John Lennon, George Harrison and Ringo Starr.
-Beatles tourism has blossomed in the proud city, where tours of significant sites such as former residences are available in abundance.
+The Beatles tourism has blossomed in the proud city, where tours of significant sites such as former residences are available in abundance.
+Liverpool is synonymous with The Beatles – even the airport is aptly named Liverpool John Lennon Airport.
+You’ll want to make sure sights like The Cavern Club and the Lennon Statue are part of your visit.
 Modern Liverpool is not content to rest on its laurels, however, and its buzzing music scene draws acclaimed groups and artists from around the globe to perform at its many music venues.
 The Echo Arena, which seats about 11,000, plays host to concerts by renowned musicians and other high-profile music and sporting events.

 In 2008, Liverpool was granted the title of European Capital of Culture, an accolade that raised the city’s profile in England and internationally.
-Visitors will enjoy its nightlife and restaurant scene as well as the museums, theatres and galleries that call Liverpool home.
+Visitors can enjoy its nightlife and restaurant scene as well as the museums, theatres and galleries that call Liverpool home.
+Many travellers buy flights to Liverpool to experience this culture.

 Getting around Liverpool